klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     Material of this presentation is available to all LUMI users on the system.
 Check the course website for the names of the files.

--   Rank reordering in Cray MPICH is discussed is also discussed in more dteail in our [4-day comprehensive LUMI courses](https://lumi-supercomputer.github.io/LUMI-training-materials/comprehensive-latest), but in the lecture on "MPI Topics on the HPE Cray EX Supercomputer" (often on day 3 of the course) that discusses more advanced MPI on LUMI, including loads of environment variables that can be used to
+-   Rank reordering in Cray MPICH is discussed is also discussed in more detail in our [4-day comprehensive LUMI courses](https://lumi-supercomputer.github.io/LUMI-training-materials/comprehensive-latest), but in the lecture on "MPI Topics on the HPE Cray EX Supercomputer" (often on day 3 of the course) that discusses more advanced MPI on LUMI, including loads of environment variables that can be used to